junxit/us-congress-bills-117/bill.md

   - **(4)** substantial performance by any person of any right or obligation relating to or based on LIBOR; and
   - **(5)** a replacement that has historical fluctuations that are substantially similar to those of LIBOR for purposes of the Truth in Lending Act and its implementing regulations.
 - **(b)** Neither of (1) the selection or use of a Board-Selected Benchmark Replacement as a Benchmark Replacement or (2) the determination, implementation, or performance of Benchmark Replacement Conforming Changes, in each case by operation of section 4, shall (A) be deemed to impair or affect the right of any person to receive a payment, or to affect the amount or timing of such payment, under any LIBOR Contract or (B) have the effect of (i) discharging or excusing performance under any LIBOR Contract for any reason, claim, or defense (including, but not limited to, any force majeure or other provision in any LIBOR Contract), (ii) giving any person the right to unilaterally terminate or suspend performance under any LIBOR Contract, (iii) constituting a breach of any LIBOR Contract, or (iv) voiding or nullifying any LIBOR Contract.
-- **(c)** No person shall be subject to any claim or cause of action in law or equity or request for equitable relief, or have liability for damages, arising solely out of the selection or use of a Board-Selected Benchmark Replacement or the determination, implementation, or performance of Benchmark Replacement Conforming Changes, in each case by operation of section 4; provided, however, that any person (including a Calculating Person) shall remain subject to any existing legal, regulatory, or contractual obligations to correct servicing or other ministerial errors under or in respect of a LIBOR Contract.
+- **(c)** No person shall be subject to any claim or cause of action in law or equity or request for equitable relief, or have liability for damages, arising out of—
+  - **(1)** the selection or use of a Board-Selected Benchmark Replacement,
+  - **(2)** the implementation of Benchmark Replacement Conforming Changes, or
+  - **(3)** with respect to a LIBOR Contract that is not a Consumer Loan, the determination of Benchmark Replacement Conforming Changes,
 - **(d)** The selection or use of a Board-Selected Benchmark Replacement or the determination, implementation, or performance of Benchmark Replacement Conforming Changes, in each case by operation of section 4, shall not be deemed to—
-  - **(1)** be an amendment or modification of any LIBOR Contract; or
+  - **(1)** be an amendment or modification of any LIBOR Contract for the purpose of the governing law of such LIBOR Contract; or
   - **(2)** prejudice, impair, or affect any person’s rights, interests, or obligations under or in respect of any LIBOR Contract.
 - **(e)** Except as provided in either subsections (a), (b), or (c) of section 4, the provisions of this Act shall not be interpreted as creating any negative inference or negative presumption regarding the validity or enforceability of—
   - **(1)** any Benchmark Replacement (including any method for calculating, determining, or implementing an adjustment to the Benchmark Replacement to account for any historical differences between LIBOR and the Benchmark Replacement) that is not a Board-Selected Benchmark Replacement; or